Why study the Italian language in India?

 It offers a variety of stunning historic sites across the country.

 “The Creator made Italy by designs from Michelangelo.”Mark Twain

-Italy is one of the most beautiful countries in the world.
-Each place has its own charm and unique in its own way. if you are not planning to hire a tour guide, learning some essential Italian is the right thing to do before visiting the country.
+If you are not planning to hire a linguistic tour guide, learning even some essential phrases are the right thing to do before visiting the nation.

 4. Italy economy and “Made in Italy” reputation

-A recent study by KPMG has shown that “Made in Italy” is the third most recognized brand in the world.
-Currently, Italy is the eighth largest economy and ranks as one of the wealthiest countries in the world.
+A recent study by KPMG has shown that “Made in Italy” is the third most recognized brand globally.

-Italy is the world leader in many fields such as culinary arts, interior design, fashion, robotics, graphic design, furniture design, manufacturing tools, shipbuilding, space engineering, construction machinery, and transportation equipment, etc.
+Italy is the world leader in culinary arts, interior design, graphic layout, fashion, robotics, furniture design, manufacturing tools, shipbuilding, space engineering, building machinery, transportation equipment, to name a few.

-5. Career Options and Jobs After Learning Italian in India
+5. Career options after learning Italian in India

-After learning the language, you can find many Italian language jobs in Delhi, Mumbai, Pune, Noida, Bangalore, Chennai, Gurgaon, Hyderabad and other parts of the country.
-Many international and Indian companies such as Accenture, Amazon, TCS, Infosys, are always looking for staff with a command of the Italian language.
+Many international and Indian companies such as Accenture, Amazon, TCS, Infosys are always looking for staff with a command of the Italian language in India.